Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Agile/Planing.md

 #  Planning

-## Planning Onion
+## Planning Onion (Level of Planing)

 In agile development, there are multiple planing cycles, each being longer than the previous one.
+Agile teams plan at the  innermost three levels

 ![image-20230309090850446](res/Planing/image-20230309090850446.png)

+## Choosing a User Story

+To choose a user story multiple factors should be looked:

+* value for the end user
+* financial value the feature provide
+  * Internal Rate of Return (IRR)
+  * Net Present value
+* the cost of developing the feature
+* the knowledge gained by developing the feature
+* the risk associated with the feature
+  * scheduling risk (the feature might not be done until April)
+  * cost risk (the feature might cost a lot more)
+  * functionality risk (the feature might be unfeasable)

 ## Story Points